istio/istio.io/content/en/blog/2020/multi-cluster-mesh-automation/index.md

     caption="Cross cluster workload communication with Istio"
     >}}

- Istio `ServiceEntry` yaml for payments service in Cluster 1 and Cluster 2 below illustrates the contextual configuration needed for other services to consume payments service:
+Istio `ServiceEntry` yaml for payments service in Cluster 1 and Cluster 2 below illustrates the contextual configuration that other services need to use the payments service:

 Cluster 1 Service Entry